'Voluntine's Day' effort to spread love through volunteering grows

 Once the donations were collected, Campos and other volunteers would buy supplies for what she called "love lunches."
 Inside the lunches made with love are a sandwich, bag of chips, bottle of water, some chocolate and a love note.

 "So, I think that two different members of communities are served, right?
-Some that like myself, which is looking for something to do and keep myself occupied," said Campos.
-"Not 'Single Awareness Day,' but like 'Give Your Love Away Day' and then also to the homeless community.
-Feel loved on that day as well."
+Some that, like myself, which is looking for something to do and keep myself occupied," Campos said.
+"Not 'Single Awareness Day,' but like 'Give Your Love Away Day.'
+And then also to the homeless community feel loved on that day as well."

 This year, Voluntine's Day is officially a nonprofit and has even spread to other cities in Texas, including San Antonio and Houston.

-"My hope is that two different communities can feel loved on that day because I know during my own season of singleness how broken you can feel on Valentine's Day," explained Campos.
+"My hope is that two different communities can feel loved on that day because I know, during my own season of singleness, how broken you can feel on Valentine's Day," Campos said.
 "Just because it's a date, It's kind of really romanticized, you know?
 And I feel like that's where my my heart is to love on that community."

 Campos' goal for the nonprofit is to eventually be in every major city across the country.
-If anyone is interested in volunteering with the group, you can still sign-up on their website or email Campos.
+If you're interested in volunteering with the group, you can still sign-up on their website or email Campos.